CareyTheologicalCollege/academic-catalogue/README.md

 # academic-catalogue

+This repository acts as a place to work on the Academic Catalogue and appropriately track changes to it.
+It also allows us to see the various versions, and scale back when needed.
-The Academic Catalogue to be posted to the website
+Changes committed to the main brance will be posted on the website.